 by Andreas Markessinis

 Nation branding is not really a modern invention.
 In fact, it is quite old, if we take into account its earliest stages.
-The multiple inventions of the eighteenth and nineteenth centuries, for instance, exemplify that national identities can be invented -and reinvented- over periods of time, in response to changing demands and opportunities.
+Just think about Israel branded as ‘the promised land’ thousands of years ago.
+More recently, the multiple inventions of the eighteenth and nineteenth centuries, for instance, exemplify that national identities can be invented -and reinvented- over periods of time, in response to changing demands and opportunities.

 France, for instance, has rebranded herself in many periods of her history.
 The French Revolution, for instance, crushed the then sovereign family, the Bourbons, and their symbols.
-The tricolour replaced the fleur de lys, the Marseillaise became the new anthem, the traditional weights and measures were replaced by the metric system, a new calendar was introduced, and God was replaced by the Supreme Being.
+The tricolour replaced the fleur de lys, the Marseillaise became the new anthem, the traditional weights and measures were replaced by the metric system, a new calendar was introduced, religion was replaced by the faith in reason, and God was replaced by the Supreme Being.
 An all-new France had been tailored to project a new image of the country.
 When Napoleon made himself emperor, he re-branded the country once again with new symbols and liturgies to suit the imperial image he wished to convey.
 When the Bourbons came back, they once again re-shaped France’s identity to suit their needs.

 This kind of changes have been succeding until today’s France.
 Britain is also a relatively recent and deliberately constructed creation.
 Germany, too.
 And Italy, and the same goes for Spain.
 All of them created an identity of who they were and what did they stand for.
 All of these operations are examples of primitive country branding.